Fuzzy Matching for Excel on Mac

 - You Might Also Like

-For years, Mac users have faced a significant gap in their Excel toolkit: the absence of the official Microsoft Fuzzy Lookup Add-in.
+For years, Mac users have faced a significant gap in their Excel toolkit: The absence of the official Microsoft Fuzzy Lookup Add-in.
+Nearly one in three Microsoft 365 subscribers are on Mac, and those users have been locked out of Excel's Fuzzy Lookup since it launched in 2013.
 This powerful tool, a staple for data cleaning on Windows, was never made available for macOS, leaving users to rely on cumbersome workarounds.

 This gap forced Mac users into inefficient processes, such as: